Joan Vaccaro, PhD

 Diet and exercise behaviors and their interrelationships with sociodemographics and chronic diseases

-Dr. Vaccaro’s research career in nutrition began with cross-sectional studies of health disparities in diet, exercise, medical advice, and related health outcomes.
-This research led to working with a team in designing interventions aimed to improve health in community-dwelling Hispanic and African American older adults.
-She is a Research Scientist on the Wertheim Endowed Innovation Fund study entitled, Pilot diet and exercise intervention in older Hispanics with diabetes (2018-2020).
-This grant is a collaboration of Colleges: Nicole Wertheim College of Nursing Departments of Physical Therapy and Nursing; Robert Stempel College of Public Health & Social Work, Department of Dietetics; and, the Herbert Wertheim College of Medicine.
+Dr. Joan A. Vaccaro's research career in nutrition began with cross-sectional studies of health disparities in diet, exercise, medical advice, and related health outcomes.
+She completed her work as a Co-Investigator in Pilot diet and exercise intervention in older Hispanics with diabetes (2018-2020) a collaboration of Colleges: Nicole Wertheim College of Nursing Departments of Physical Therapy and Nursing; Robert Stempel College of Public Health & Social Work, Department of Dietetics; Herbert Wertheim College of Medicine.
+Dr. Vaccaro is a Co-Investigator for an NIA grant awarded to PI: Dr. Trudy Gaillard, College of Nursing, FIU, in collaboration with the University of Central Florida, and Florida State University.
+This grant aims to increase enrollment in health research of older adults from racial/ethnic groups with health disparities (Award# 1R24AG067951-01) (2020-2023).

-Student Engagement Projects: Dr. Vaccaro developed several undergraduate and graduate online courses collaboratively with other faculty members.
-She is currently enhancing her courses to facilitate an interactive environment online and in the field.
-Past field experiences included: 1) interviewing older adults for psychological, physical, social, and environmental enablers and barriers to healthy eating and exercise (HUN6435, Nutrition and Aging); and, 2) observing environmental and menu practices in restaurants that have been shown to lead to obesity and proposing economically feasible strategies to reverse this trend (HUN6522, Public Health Nutrition).
-Ongoing projects for 2019-2020 include: 1) Incorporation of COIL –Collaborative Online International Learning for classes of public health nutrition (HUN6522) and ecology of diet classes in a Mexican University; 2) Student participation in the development, delivery, and evaluation of a client-generated nutrition intervention for seniors at community centers (HUN6435); and, 3) invitation to participate in ARC, new pilot tool for Canvas for Dual Enrollment students enrolled in Principles of Nutrition (HUN2201) (Spring, 2019).
-Successful incorporation of this tool will provide high school students with a more dynamic interactive online learning environment.
+Student Engagement Projects: Dr. Vaccaro developed several undergraduate and graduate online courses with projects that include: 1) interviewing older adults for psychological, physical, social, and environmental enablers and barriers to healthy eating and exercise (HUN6435, Nutrition and Aging); and, 2) observing environmental and menu practices in restaurants that have been shown to lead to obesity and proposing economically feasible strategies to reverse this trend (HUN6522, Public Health Nutrition).
+Dr. Vaccaro is an ongoing instructor for Dual Enrollment students in Principles of Nutrition (HUN2201) helping high school student achieve college credit.

 - Florida International University, Ph.D.